johnchen93/MetaSSN/README.md

 # Instructions
 For an overview of the usage capabilites of MetaSSN see the [MetaSSN manual](SSN%20Meta%20v4%20manual.pdf).

 To get an idea of how MetaSSN can be used as part of the SSN generation and analysis pipeline, see the [MetaSSN tutorial](metaSSN%20tutorial.pdf).

+The MetaSSN scripts and example files for the tutorial can be downloaded from the [Release](https://github.com/johnchen93/MetaSSN/releases/tag/1.0).